Skip to navigationSkip to content

 Let’s explore alternative solutions:

 Natural Infills: These systems are produced using natural or organic materials, often helping divert waste from landfills.
 All natural infills will require the installation of an underlayment “shock pad” under the system to provide the proper shock absorption.
-Natural infills can be made from granulated olive cores, coconut peat, cork, and more.
+Natural infills can be made from granulated olive cores, corn, coconut peat, cork, and more.

 Post-Industrial Recycled Rubber: The systems are produced using reclaimed post-industrial materials from various sources to create an alternative solution to SBR.
 A popular option is shoe grind material, created using excess/waste materials from leading shoe manufacturers.
 These infills will deliver similar performance, safety, and durability characteristics to the traditional styrene-butadiene rubber infill.